 "True Ease in Writing comes from Art, not Chance, as those move easiest who have learn'd to dance." ~ Alexander Pope, "An Essay on Criticism"

 Teaching: English majors pursue careers in teaching at all levels of education.
-Employment of K-12 teachers is expected to grow 13 percent between 2008 and 2018, about as fast as the average for all occupations.
+Employment of K-12 teachers is expected to grow 7-12 percent between 2012 and 2022.

 The median annual wages of K-12 teachers ranged from:

 At the post-secondary level, teachers are required to have a Master’s Degree and/or PhD.
-Earnings are commensurate with the degrees earned and experience.
+Earnings are commensurate with degrees and experience.

 Business: An English degree also prepares for work in a variety of fields.
-Illinois ranks third behind New York and California, offering the highest employment, location, and average wages:
+Illinois ranks third behind New York and California in highest employment, location, and average wages:

 |Newspaper, periodical, book, and directory publishers||$56,210|